breadweb/extralife-helper/README.md

 ## Support and Contact

 Please [report issues](https://github.com/breadweb/extralife-helper/issues) here on GitHub.
-For additional support, you can join my [Discord server](https://bread4kids.tv/discord) and send me a DM.
+For additional support, you can join my [Discord server](https://bread4kids.tv/discord) and post in the #extra-life channel or send me a DM.

 I'd also love to see the Helper being used on your stream!
 Let me know about your channel so I can watch and cheer you on.
-Good luck with your fundraising for Extra Life!
+Good luck in your mission to change kids' health!

 Adam "Bread" Slesinger